 Has Your special someone already died?
-Try to remember them telling you that special story from their childhood. (the one they have repeated often).
-How they got along with their siblings, what crazy antics did they do with their best friend?
-Did they like school?
-What was their favorite subject?
-As they got older,…were they part of the Military?
-Spent time away at College or maybe were part of a Rock Band?
+Try to remember them telling you that special story from their childhood. (the favorite one they repeated over and over again)… What birth order were they in their family?
+How did they get along with their siblings, and what crazy antics did they do with their best friend?
+Did they like school or preferred more a mischievous childhood?
+Did they have a favorite subject or hobby?
+As they got older,…were they a part of the Military or an adventurous sort?
+Did they spend time at a University or College or maybe were traveled around as part of a Rock Band?

 Are those special people in your life still here?
 Ask the questions NOW!
 How did they meet their wife/husband?
-Where is their favorite place they have traveled to?
-A favorite book, preferred type of music genre or song, a recite+ poem or Bible verse?
+Where is the most favorite place they have traveled to?
+A favorite book, the genre of music or lyrics of a song, a catchy poem or inspirational Bible verse?

 We have developed a specific group of questions that can help you “remember” these great stories and fond memories.
 It’s a free resource that can help you with the “basics” of a regular obituary and can go “beyond” by guiding you along to a Cherished Life Story.